“You have your way. I have my way. As for the right way, the correct way, and the only way, it does not exist.”

-Moment to moment we are confronted with decisions, and often conflict.
+Moment to moment, we’re confronted with infinite decisions and conflict.
 We make a million decisions a day.
-And then, we find ourselves justifying those decisions, even defending them, because ultimately our ways are different.
-It’s constant, and exhausting.
+Once we make them, we find ourselves justifying those decisions, even defending them, because ultimately each of us operates in a different way.
+It’s constant and exhausting.

-Physical exhaustion is hard, emotional exhaustion is brutal.
-And most of the emotional exhaustion, we create.
-In Shakespeare’s Hamlet, Hamlet says, “There is nothing either good or bad, but thinking makes it so.”
+Physical exhaustion is hard; emotional exhaustion is brutal.
+We create most of the emotional exhaustion.
+In Shakespeare’s Hamlet, he says, “There is nothing either good or bad, but thinking makes it so.”

 “Built into the very structure of the egoic self is a need to oppose, resist, and exclude to maintain the sense of separateness on which its continued survival depends.
 So there is ‘me’ against the ‘other,’ ‘us’ against ‘them.’
 The ego needs to be in conflict with something or someone.”

-This is hard; we are humans, rigged for survival, living in an extremely competitive 21st Century.
-Which is why you so often hear about practicing return; we overthink, then return to trusting and knowing in our hearts, and then overthink, and then return.
+This is hard.
+We are humans, rigged for survival, living in an extremely competitive 21st century.
+It’s why we so often hear about practicing return: we overthink, then return to trusting and knowing in our hearts, and then overthink, and then return.
 Again and again and again.
 All day long.

-I love the below story, lotta ego, not a lotta understanding about “the light.”
+I love the below story: a lot of ego, not a lot of understanding of “the light.”
 True incident or not, it’s a great example of where our ego goes when we feel threatened.

 “The Lighthouse and US Naval Ship”